jnga773/coco_projects/phase_resetting_examples/README.md

 3. Step Three: Compute phase resetting stuff ("PTCs" or "Isochrons")

    Using the final solution from the adjoint variational problem, we can compute the initial solution to the phase resetting problem (`calc_initial_solution_PR.m`).
 We split the four segments of the phase resetting problem into four separate `COLL` segments, with `ode_isol2coll`.
+We also continue the equilibrium point which lives "inside" the periodic orbit with `ode_ep2ep`.
+This segment is also used in the boundary condition functions to determine the dimensions of the state-space `xdim`, parameter space `pdim`, and the base vector fields `fhan`.

 ## Code Structure
 The structure of each example folder is as follows:

 - `continuation_scripts`: Contains all the Matlab function files for different continuation steps.
 It contains the following functions:
   - `glue_parameters_PO.m` - Glues the parameters of the `PO` and `EP` toolbox calls in the "Initial Periodic Orbit" run.
   - `apply_boundary_conditions_PO.m` - Glues parameters between segments, and applied periodic orbit boundary conditions in the "Initial Periodic Orbit" runs.